MicrosoftDocs/win32/desktop-src/wic/-wic-decoder-howto-createusingfilename.md

 ---
-Description: 'This topic describes how to create a bitmap decoder by using an image filename.' ms.assetid: 'b384861d-4e71-4e07-8b44-5c1cbcb3a70f'
+Description: This topic describes how to create a bitmap decoder by using an image filename. ms.assetid: b384861d-4e71-4e07-8b44-5c1cbcb3a70f
-title: How to Create a Decoder Using an Image Filename
+title: How to Create a Decoder Using an Image Filename ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a Decoder Using an Image Filename